Callifrey/AnimeFaceGeneration/README.md

 ### Description

-This is a anime faces genration demo based on  DCGAN(Deep Convolutional GAN), the framework including:
+This is a anime faces generation demo based on  DCGAN(Deep Convolutional GAN), the framework including:

 - Generator: Consist of one linear layer and 4 transpose Conv layers, output [3,64,64]
 - Discriminator: 5 layers strides convolution to output score for input